 So I started making my own Christmas movie list!
-These movies have similar themes such as, the pursuit of passion and purpose, the sacrifices and choices made for love and family, the balance between life and career, and the journey to making dreams come true.
-In other words, stuff I’m sure you and I can relate with in so many levels!
+These movies have more or less similar themes such as the pursuit of passion and purpose, the sacrifices and choices made for love and family, the balance between life and career, and the journey to making dreams come true.
+In other words, stuff that creatives like you and me can relate with in varying levels.

 That being said, most of these movies are great to watch all throughout the year!